kunyo/authentication-server/README.md

 ```

 #### 2. Add the certification authority to the trusted certificates dir
+The certificate needs to be added to the local trusted certificates list.
+Make sure to give it a .crt extension, else it won't work.

 On Debian hosts:
 ```
 sudo cp root-ca.crt /usr/local/share/ca-certificates/